prenda-school/design-system/CONTRIBUTING.md

 Spark components should adhere closely to these _guidelines_:

-- Based on a Material-UI component(s).
+- Based on a MUI component(s).
-- Uses named imports from Material-UI, prefixed with `Mui`.
+- Uses named imports from MUI, prefixed with `Mui`.
 - Defines props as a TypeScript interface that extends the underlying component's props.
 - Passes through all unknown props.
 - Styled using `@material-ui/styles`.